-Insanely delicious and savory healthy sloppy joes made with whole ingredients!
-This easy one-pan meal includes ground beef simmered in a fresh and flavorful sauce.
-Serve with hamburger buns or stuffed in sweet potatoes for paleo sloppy joes.
-The entire family will rave about this one!
+Insanely delicious and savory healthy sloppy joes made with fresh and simple ingredients!
+This easy one-pan meal cooks up in under 30 minutes.
+Serve with hamburger buns or stuffed in sweet potatoes.

 Seriously, who decided sloppy joes are just for kids?
 It’s honestly one of my favorite meals to eat.
 A sandwich stuffed with ground beef sautéed with pepper and onions, simmered in a hearty, savory, and thick homemade tomato sauce?
 Sign me up!

-As an added bonus, this homemade healthy sloppy joes recipe is so easy to make!
-It’s a one-pan dish you can double or triple for a crowd or meal prep, and it stores well in the freezer.
+As an added bonus, this healthy sloppy joes recipe is so easy to make!
+It’s a one-pan healthy meal you can double or triple for a crowd or meal prep, and it stores well in the freezer.
 Serve as sandwiches on hamburger buns, over rice, or stuff in sweet potatoes!

 Sloppy Joes are so incredibly delicious and savory.
 People typically make them with canned sauce or homemade with Worcestershire sauce and added sugar.
 This is a healthier sloppy joe recipe because it’s: